 After he graduated E&H in 1976, Anderson began hanging around Wayne Henderson’s shop in Rugby, Virginia, where he swept the floors and absorbed all he could.
 Henderson helped Anderson explore his talents as a musician and later taught him to repair and then build guitars.
 Then, in 1980, Anderson built his first mandolin.

 Anderson would become one of the best-known luthiers around and would travel the world serenading crowds with his Appalachian music.
 According to his obituary, Anderson crafted instruments for such well-known performers as Dolly Parton and Mumford & Sons.
 He made more than 25 recordings and collected more than 200 ribbons from various competitions.

 Anderson would later pass on his knowledge and craft to several men; Spencer Strickland, Josh Reese, and Marty Howard who would join “The Master” Wayne Henderson and pass their knowledge, stories, and experiences on to those lucky enough to be accepted into a Henderson guitar building workshop, offered in a lutherie that bears the name: “The Gerald Anderson Lutherie”.

-“He will be missed by a lot of people all over the world,” said Henderson Director Catherine Schrenker, her voice cracking as she spoke.
-“He was just a wonderful soul, an advocate for passing on the traditions of Appalachian craft and music.
-He was just a beautiful spirit.
-He loved to teach, he loved people, he was a mentor and he had to be one of the most patient people.”
+“He will be missed by a lot of people all over the world,” said Henderson Director Catherine Schrenker.
+“He was just a beautiful soul, an advocate for passing on the traditions of Appalachian craft and music.
+He loved to teach, he loved people, he was a mentor and he had to be one of the most patient people I have ever known.”

-Schrenker said another of Anderson’s friends, Marty Howard, described him best when he said, “. . .
+Schrenker said another of Anderson’s friends and instructor at the school, Marty Howard, described Gerald best when he said, “. . .
 Most use ‘Titebond’ to glue guitars together.
 If you want to glue people together, you’d use Gerald.”

 We miss him immensely.